hmlongco/Builder/README.md

     }
 }
 ```
-We instantiate our view model, setup our subscription, call `load()`, and then wait to see what happens.
+We instantiate our view model, setup our subscription, and then call `load()`.

-Our initial state is `.loading` so we check that one.
+Our initial state is `.loading` so we make sure we see that first.

-If we next get a `.loaded` state we have our data.
-First we check to make sure we've seen `.loading` at least once.
+The next event we get should be a `.loaded` state which has our data.
+Before we move on we check our counter to make sure we've seen `.loading` at least once and that our sequence of events is correct.

-We then do a couple of tests to make sure we have the expected number of users, and that they're in the correct order.
+We then test to make sure we've received the correct number of users.
+One of the functions of our view model is sorting the results from our API, and so we also check to make sure our list of users is in the proper order.
+(Our `MockUserService` builds the list of users out of order specifically so we can test this criteria.)

-There are also test cases for `.empty` or `.error`.
-The data provided by `MockUserService` should never cause those, but the emphasis there is *should never cause those*.
-After all, it's possible that we could have a logic error in our code that maps to the wrong state, so we check for that.
+Notice there are also test cases for `.empty` or `.error`.
+The data provided by `MockUserService` should never cause those to appear, but the operative word in that sentence is *should*.
+After all, it's possible that we could have a logic error in our code that's mapping to the wrong state, so we check for that.

 It is, after all, why we do unit tests.

-Finally, note that in the later three cases we call `done()` to signify our test is complete and that it's okay for our test expectation to move on.
+Finally, note that in the later three cases we call `done()` to signify our test is complete and that it's okay for our test expectation to move on and not wait to time out.

 ### No data?